jesse-ai/docs/docs/indicators/custom_indicator.md

 # Advanced - Adding a custom indicator

 Your strategy idea needs indicators, that aren't available yet?
-Let's see how to create and use custom indicator in Jesse.
+Let's see how to create and use custom indicators in Jesse.

 ## Tutorial for a custom indicator